 - First-generation college student – neither parent has completed a four-year college degree

-- Meet low income guidelines (view complete guidelines)
+- Meet income guidelines set by the Department of Education (view complete guidelines)

 - Have a documented disability – documentation of a disability (learning or physical) must be on file with the Office of Disability Services or Texas Rehabilitation Commission.

 Steps to Apply

 Beginning May 1, 2019 SSS is accepting applications for the 2019-2020 academic year.
 To apply, follow the steps below.

 The TRIO/Student Support Services STEM program at Texas State University is 100 percent federally funded at $220,000 annually.